Cooooldwind/163ListDownloader_old/README.md

 CHOOSE THE NEWEST VERSION and download exe installer at the Releases on the right side of the page.

 If you're in China, you'd better to use Watt tookit(Steam++ before) to improve downloading speed.

+It can just download the .mp3 file at most 320kbps.

 If like it, Left a Star~